 Innovating and also organizing your time.
 Filmmakers and creatives are kind of our own bosses.
 So you have to manage your time correctly to be productive and improve on your craft.
 Also for me, I want to start up my YouTube channel.
 I make my videos basically on my own.
 Sometimes I get help from my brother or my dad.
 But I also want to start working on narrative projects.
 Short films, eventually feature films, and since I’m so used to working by myself, I find it hard to reach out to people to collaborate on projects and maybe reach out to actors or crew.
 For me, that’s one of the most difficult things, approaching people.
 But once you approach them, I think you always get a positive response.
 So that’s mainly more personal to me.
 But maybe someone can relate.

-What’s your favorite project you’ve worked on?
+What’s your favorite project to date?

 How do you search for music on Musicbed?
 What are some tips that you would give filmmakers to search on Musicbed?